-How to advertise an app on Facebook
+How to Advertise an App on Facebook

 Lots of publishers still opt for Facebook despite the exuberance of mobile advertising platforms.
 It’s hardly surprising as Facebook can boast impressive targeting potential and enormous user base (more than 700 million mobile users every day).

-For sure, such platforms as AdWords and Twitter enjoy the attention of considerable part of mobile publishers and have certain advantages over Facebook.
+For sure, such platforms as AdWords and Twitter enjoy the attention of considerable part of mobile marketing specialists and have certain advantages over Facebook.
 For example, AdWords can boast excellent timing of advertising impression, banners appear when a customer is looking for something related.
 Twitter in its turn offers better average click-through rates.